mattb/flickrgeocoder-java/README.md

 A Java geocoder that uses [Geotools](http://www.geotools.org/) and [JTS](http://tsusiatsoftware.net/jts/main.html) to index [Flickr Shapefiles](http://code.flickr.com/blog/2011/01/08/flickr-shapefiles-public-dataset-2-0/) to map (latitude, longitude) to [WOEID](http://en.wikipedia.org/wiki/WOEID).

+The code has no external server dependencies and runs in memory.
+You may have to specify a larger max heap size if you use the largest files (e.g. the localities dataset uses around 450Mb on my Mac).

 ESRI Shapefiles for the Flickr dataset are included in the repository.
 They were converted from Flickr GeoJSON using [ogr2ogr](http://www.gdal.org/ogr2ogr.html).
 The original files were released under a [Creative Commons Zero Waiver](http://creativecommons.org/publicdomain/zero/1.0/), and so are these data files.

 A Procfile and basic servlet (hardcoded to use the countries dataset) are included so that the geocoder can be run on Heroku.